Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

     $ ???????????
     $ ???????????

-Please refer to [Portfolio](https://larsoncarter.website) for further usage instructions.(These are not ready yet)
+Please refer to [Portfolio Section On My Website](https://larsoncarter.website) for further usage instructions.(These are not ready yet)

 **Please note that I, cannot completely provide support, for issues related to custom platform repositories and packages.**

 ## Development.

+This is a project in progress.
+I will update this to support future swift language versions.
 The following information only applies if you're forking and building this.

 ### Pull Requests or Issues.